liferay/liferay-docs/develop/tutorials/articles/100-tooling/06-intellij/04-installing-a-server-in-intellij-idea.markdown

   [IntelliJ Debugging](https://www.jetbrains.com/help/idea/debugging-code.html)
   article.

-Now you’re ready to use your server in IntelliJ!
+Now you're ready to use your server in IntelliJ!